Atri-Labs/atrilabs-engine/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://allcontributors.org/) specification.
-Contributions of all kind are welcome!
+[Contributions of all types](https://allcontributors.org/docs/en/emoji-key) are welcome!